-Dedicated to the study, development, and practice of theatre and dance, Wittenberg's Chakeres Memorial Theatre serves as a center of theatre and dance activity for all interested students.
-Each year it presents a series of MainStage theatre and dance performances designed and directed by faculty members and guest artists in addition to another series of plays designed and directed by students.
-The Department of Theatre and Dance also presents fall and spring dance concerts.
-Besides these, there are both a student improvisation theatre group called Pocket Lint and a student dance club.
+Dedicated to the study, development, and practice of theatre and dance, Wittenberg's Chakeres Memorial Theatre, home of the department of Theatre and Dance, serves as a center of theatre and dance activity for all interested students.
+Each year the department presents a series of MainStage theatre and dance performances designed and directed by faculty members and guest artists.
+Additionally, there is a student-run lab theatre at 225 N. Fountain Avenue that hosts a series of student directed, designed, and performed shows.
+Besides these, there is both a student improvisation theatre group called Pocket Lint and a student dance club.
 For students interested in the study of theatre and/or dance, the university offers a theatre major, a technical theatre minor, and a theatre performance minor.
 The Ann Miller Gallery in Koch Hall hosts rotating exhibits of professional and student art.